 Employers usually seek candidates with a specific set of skills.
 If you are looking for a job and want to strengthen existing skills, or gain new ones, there are many different things you can do.

 Sports teams, clubs and student societies

 If you’re in college, student societies can be an excellent way to develop skills while meeting people and having a good time.
-Debating, drama and language clubs for example all help you build strong skills that can be applied to almost any job.
-Taking on a leadership role in a society by joining the committee or starting your own is a great way to gain valuable experience that employers will really appreciate.
+For example, debating, drama and language clubs can help you to build strong skills that can be applied to almost any job.
+Taking on a leadership role in a society by joining the committee or starting your own is another great way to gain valuable experience that employers will really appreciate.
 No matter what the focus of the society or level of your involvement, taking an active part will help show employers you have enthusiasm and skills you can’t demonstrate with grades alone.

-Work experience and part-time work
+Work experience, internships and part-time work

 Lack of experience is one of the most common difficulties young people face when looking for work.
-Many decent jobs will require candidates to have a minimum level of work experience.
+Many jobs will require candidates to have a minimum level of work experience.
 This can be very frustrating.
-If you have the opportunity to gain any work experience at all, you should strongly consider taking it.
-Working part-time through school or college can be great for your CV and and future prospects, though you’ll have to make sure it doesn’t harm your studies.
+If you have the opportunity to gain any work experience at any time and you are in a position to accept it, it could be very beneficial.

 Keep your social media on private or clean

 Employers will often take an interest in your online presence.
 If you don’t want potential employers seeing your social media profiles, consider changing your profile settings so only your online friends can see what you post.
 Think carefully about the words and images that you post.
 An employer might read into how you represent yourself on your social media platforms.